 §231.
 Cease and desist orders

+1. Authority.
 The superintendent has the following authority over financial institutions, out-of-state financial institutions, financial institution holding companies and subsidiaries thereof.

 (1) An unsafe or unsound practice in conducting the business of the financial institution or company;